 As with the other symptoms scales, however, the child- and parent-symptom scales have not yet been the subject of large scale, controlled studies to establish their effectiveness in identifying young athletes with concussion.

-Symptom scales by themselves do not diagnose whether a concussion has occurred; rather, they provide information that can help a health care professional in making an overal diagnosis, gauging injury severity, assessing recovery, and in making the all-important return-to-play determination, although because of the unreliability of athletes' reports of being symptom-free (14), they are only one factor.
-(2).
+Symptom scales by themselves do not diagnose whether a concussion has occurred; rather, they provide information that can help a health care professional in making an overal diagnosis, in gauging injury severity, in assessing recovery, and in making the all-important return-to-play determination, although because of the unreliability of athletes' reports of being symptom-free and a "good old days bias" (the normal human tendency to selectively remember being healthier in the past and to fail to remember having health problems, which, in the context of mTBI, could play a role in the perceived persistence of post-concussion symptomatology by minimizing the likelihood that such symptoms existed prior to the injury and attributing the current symptoms directly to the injury) they are only one factor.

-As the authors of a 2013 study (2) noted, "[a]lthough concerns are routinely expressed about athletes under-reporting concussion or the resulting symptoms (15)," their "review suggests that symptom assessment remains a critical component of concussion assessment. ...
+As the authors of a 2013 study noted, "[a]lthough concerns are routinely expressed about athletes under-reporting concussion or the resulting symptoms," their "review suggests that symptom assessment remains a critical component of concussion assessment. ...
 In sum, the literature clearly supports the continued use of symptom scales in the assessment of concussed athletes, ideally in combination with other functional [(e.g. neurocognitive , balance )] tests."

 1. McCrory P, et al. Consensus statement on concussion in sport: the 4th International Conference on Concussion in Sport held in Zurich, November 2012.
 Br J Sports Med 2013;47:250-258.